Floorp-Projects/Floorp/dom/docs/ipc/jsactors.rst

 What are JSProcessActors?
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-A JSProcess pair (see below) is the preferred method of communication between a child process and a parent process.
+A JSProcess pair (see below) is the preferred method of communication between a child process and its parent process.

 In the Fission world, JSProcessActors are the replacement for e10s-era *process scripts*.